artflutter/reactive_forms_generator/README.md

 #### Annotations

-The next step is to add annotations to help generator do it's job.
+The next step is to add annotations to help generator do his job.

 ```dart
 import 'package:reactive_forms_annotations/reactive_forms_annotations.dart';